alchemyplatform/aa-sdk/site/packages/aa-alchemy/provider/withAlchemyUserOpSimulation.md

 ### `AlchemyProvider`

-A new instance of an `AlchemyProvider` with the same attributes as the input, now with middleware for accessing the Alchemy `UserOperation` Simulation API to simulate asset changes resulting from user operation.
+A new instance of an `AlchemyProvider` with the same attributes as the input, now with middleware for accessing the Alchemy UO Simulation API to simulate asset changes resulting from user operation.